- As low as $107/Night

 About this Property

 Brand new listing!
-Freshly refreshed property located on King Street in the center of it all.
+Recently refreshed property located on King Street in the center of it all.
 This listing is for Suite B1 which has its own private cavernous balcony equipped with outdoor furnishings.
-Appreciate your morning or evening drink overlooking King Street.
+Savor your morning or evening drink overlooking King Street.

 The Space